ec-sensyf/webportal-demo/README.md

 **pics -** This folder contains all the pics presented on the Web Portal (e.g. background pic, sensyf icons, company_logos, etc.).

-**templates -** In this directory is contained the HTML file that builds the Web Portal and connects buttons to their correspondent functions described on the JavaScript files.
+**templates -** This directory contains the new HTML file that builds the Web Portal and connects buttons to their correspondent functions described on the JavaScript files.
-Basically, the webportal.html is the face of the Web Portal.
+Basically, the webportal.html is the face of the new Web Portal.

 **app.py -** This Python file uses "*Flask*" which is a Python Web Application Framework which allows to have a simple app up and running.
 The creation and use of this applications will be better explained on the section "*FLASK CONCEPT*".

 ----------------------------------------------------------------------------------------------------------------------